Building Coq Projects¶

 and similarly for other plugins.

-Embedded Coq phrases inside LaTeX documents¶
+Embedded Rocq phrases inside LaTeX documents¶

 When writing documentation about a proof development, one may want